Pneumaticat/emily-bot-js/README.md

 # Emily Bot

 An open-source bot for discord coded in discord.net!
 The official bot for the Fyre United CSGO clan and their discord server.
 The bot is a multipurpose bot meant to help out the server.
+The bot is still in heavy development and as much help as possible is needed.
+So if you want to help and add features, go ahead!

 - Discord.js - http://goo.gl/SkO3cN
 - Documentation - http://goo.gl/z530Dl